Direct High-Resolution Imaging of Earth-Like Exoplanets: Pupil-Densified Hypertelescopes

 A \emph{beam densifier} remaps the entrance pupil by magnifying each subaperture from \(d_i\) to \(d_o\) while compressing the overall pupil from \(D_i\) to an exit diameter \(D_o\).
 This operation defines two limiting cases:

 \begin{itemize} \item \textit{Fizeau (homothetic) mode} (\(\gamma_d=1\)): no pupil scaling.
 No densification (\(d_o = d_i,\;D_o = D_i\)) preserves a homothetic pupil.
-The PSF is highly speckled with a wide instantaneous field of view \(\Theta_{\rm FOV}\simeq d_i/D_i\), and the coherent‐gain fraction is
+The PSF is highly speckled with a wide instantaneous field of view \(\Theta_{\rm FOV}\simeq d_i/D_i\), and the coherent-gain fraction is

 This mode is used for direct imaging of extended objects where a modest resolution gain and wide FOV outweigh the low contrast.